Saturday, December 17, 2005

 Our student guide then insisted we join him for traditional tea and a sheesha at his local cafe.
 He even sweet-talked a nearby stall owner into letting us take a group photo wearing the stall's traditional crimson felt Fez hats.
 Afterward, we offered him a tip but he fervently rejected it.
 He genuinely just wanted to showcase his part of town to a bumbling bunch of tourists.

 The following day was a rest day.
 I caught a train to Alexandria with another member of our tour group, Patti, a Canadian soldier on R&R from the Afghanistan front line.
 She's in the white Fez hat in the opening images of the post.
 While we were off exploring, Garry chilled out in our hotel.
-Alex was certainly worth the visit if only to offer a contrast to the dust and dirt of Cairo.
+Alex was certainly worth the visit if only for a break from the dust and dirt of Cairo.

 The Express Train took about 2.5 hours to reach the coast.
-We then spent a day walking from one end of Alexandria to the other, taking in many of its most popular tourist sights, including Polmey's Pillar and the extensive Roman catacombs.
+We then spent the rest of the day walking from one end of Alexandria to the other, taking in many of its most popular tourist sights, including Polmey's Pillar and the extensive Roman catacombs.
 By the time we were done, we'd walked more than 11km.

 On the reflection, the sights we saw told a great story of the city's heritage as a frontier port and a major crossroad in the ancient world.
+The city reflects all manner of cultures that have shaped its turbulent history.
 For example, Polmey's Pillar is a triumphal column celebrating the Roman emperor Diocletian.
 It originally supported a colossal stone statue of the emperor dressed in armour.

 The statue has long gone but the column remains.
 At its base sits a classic Egyptian sphinx.
 However, this isn't an original feature.
 The Romans relocated it from Heliopolis, an ancient city located where the northern outskirts of Cairo reside today.